vickneee/web-development-studies/studies/09.0 NodeMovies MongoDB Database with Node.js/worksheet.md

-# Using MongoDB and Mongoose with Node.js
+# NodeMovies MongoDB Database with Node.js

 To create an Express.js project with MongoDB integration, you'll typically need several files and directories.
 Here's a basic project structure along with the files you'll commonly have:

-**project-root/** You can name the project-root directory anything you like.
+**project-root/** You can name the project-root directory anything you like (nodemovies-mongodb).

 **controllers/:** This directory contains controller files responsible for handling the business logic of your application.
 Controllers interact with models to perform CRUD operations and handle requests and responses.